MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab02_Implement_SAP_architecture_on_Azure_VMs_running_Linux.md

 1. On the **ipconfig1** blade, set the private IP address to **10.3.0.21**, change its assignment to **Static**, and save the change.

-### Task 2: Connect to the database tier Azure virtual machines
+### Task 2: Connect to the database tier Azure Virtual Machines

 1. From the lab computer, in the [Azure portal](https://portal.azure.com), navigate to the **az12003a-vm0** blade.

-1. From the **az12003a-vm0** blade, connect to the Azure virtual machine az12003a-vm0 via Remote Desktop.
+1. From the **az12003a-vm0** blade, connect to the Azure Virtual Machine az12003a-vm0 via Remote Desktop.
 When prompted to authenticate, enter the username and the password you set during the deployment of this virtual machine. <TODO more granular steps?>

 1. Within the RDP session to az12003a-vm0, in Server Manager, navigate to the **Local Server** view, and turn off **IE Enhanced Security Configuration**.

 1. Within the RDP session to az12003a-vm0, download and install PuTTY from [https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

-1. Use PuTTY to connect via SSH to **i20-db-0** Azure virtual machine.
+1. Use PuTTY to connect via SSH to **i20-db-0** Azure Virtual Machine.
 Acknowledge the security alert and, when prompted, provide the following credentials:

     - Login as: **student**

     - Password: **Pa55w.rd1234**

-1. Use PuTTY to connect via SSH to **i20-db-1** Azure virtual machine with the same credentials.
+1. Use PuTTY to connect via SSH to **i20-db-1** Azure Virtual Machine with the same credentials.

-### Task 3: Examine the storage configuration of the database tier Azure virtual machines
+### Task 3: Examine the storage configuration of the database tier Azure Virtual Machines

-1. From within the PuTTY SSH session to i20-db-0 Azure virtual machine, run the following command to elevate privileges:
+1. From within the PuTTY SSH session to i20-db-0 Azure Virtual Machine, run the following command to elevate privileges:

     ```
     sudo su -